minetest-mods/technic/manual.md

 ### fuel-fired generators ###

-Electrical energy can be generated at any voltage (LV, MV, or HV) by fuel-fired generators.
+The fiel-fired generators are electrical power generators that generate power by the combustion of fuel.
+Versions of them are available for all three voltages (LV, MV, and HV).
 These are all capable of burning any type of combustible fuel, such as coal.
 They are relatively easy to build, and so tend to be the first kind of generator used to power electrical machines.
 In this role they form an intermediate step between the directly fuel-fired machines and a more mature electrical network powered by means other than fuel combustion.
 They are also, by virtue of simplicity and controllability, a useful fallback or peak load generator for electrical networks that normally use more sophisticated generators.